tienfuc/gdcmdtools/README.md

   --ft_latlng_column FT_LATLNG_COLUMN
                         specify the column header for latitude and longitude for the fusion table(if target_type is ft and --ft_location_column is used), the column will be created if not present
   --ft_location_column FT_LOCATION_COLUMN
-                        specify the location column header for the fusion table (if target_type is ft)
+                        specify the location column header for geocoding (if target_type is ft)

 </pre>